-Scientific studies started in 2012.
-An agreement between INRA, AESN, AFB, FNPF, the French government and EDF secures the project until 2027.
-They are organized in three thematic areas:
+Initiated in 2012, an agreement between INRA, AESN, AFB, FNPF, the government and EDF secures the scientific project until 2027.
+The studies are organized in three thematic areas:

 - territorial dynamics and trajectories

 Main interrogations: How do inhabitants, valley, river and lakes’ users see the ecological restoration project of the Sélune River?
 Which criteria are decisive for its success?
 Which changes can be expected for agriculture and landscapes?

 Landscape evolution is monitored through a photographic landscape observatory since 2013.
 It gathers 90 observation points scattered across the basin, photographed each season.
 The “Syndicat mixte du basin de la Sélune” (Mixed union of the Sélune basin) is a partner in these efforts.

 On a wider scale, remote sensing (satellite imagery, drone and Lidar images) monitors landscape evolution since the 50s.